gcuddy/gcuddy.github.io/_posts/2019-05-07-qualities-of-great-theatre.md

 When actors are given complete ownership, you get performances of raw intensity.

+There should be no writer -> director -> actor hierarchy.

-This, by the way, isn't to say actors can direct themselves, or that divas are permitted—only that great theatre takes its actors seriously, and allows them to fly.
+This isn't to say actors can direct themselves, or that divas are permitted—only that great theatre takes its actors seriously, puts them on equal footing with the writer and director, and allows them to fly.

 ## Great theatre is original.